Spodah/virtuaaliluonto-lumivahti/hours/week14.md

 _Juuso_

-09/5 Trying to get ESP8266-12E work with our sensors (didn´t work)
+09/5 4 hours Trying to get ESP8266-12E work with our sensors (didn´t work)

 _Niklas_

-09/5 Trying to get ESP8266-12E work with our sensors (didn´t work)
+09/5 4 hours Trying to get ESP8266-12E work with our sensors (didn´t work)